AshIsAtWork/MolSim/submissions/assignment-5/Report.md

 If you do not want to use any parallelization, it is still possible to use our program without OpenMP.
 All code that depends on this library is nested in precompiler statements and ignored if OpenMP is not available.
 To install OpenMP on your Linux machine, have a look at our [Readme](../../README.md).

 **3. Parallelization Strategies**
-As required we developed two different parallelization strategies which can be selected through the xml input file.
+As required we developed two different parallelization strategies and out of curiosity a third one which can be selected through the xml input file.
 An example you can find [here](../../input/assignment-5/task3-Rayleigh-Taylor-instability-3D.xml).
 For reasons of backward compatability, specifying the parallelization strategy is optional.
 If it is left out, the program will run sequentially.
 If specified, there are three possible values:
 * `None`: No parallelization, program will run sequentially.
-* `Linear`: Use parallelization, the naive scheduling is used.
+* `Linear`: Use parallelization, the linear scheduling is used.
-* `Skipping`: Use parallelization, the sophisticated scheduling is used.
+* `Skipping`: Use parallelization, the skipping scheduling is used.
+* `Reduction`: Use parallelization, no scheduling, reduction is used to avoid race conditions.

-Both strategies parallelize the main part of the force calculation happening in the function `applyToAllUniquePairsInDomain` as profiling shows that the program spends over 90% of the time in this part of the program.
+All three strategies parallelize the main part of the force calculation happening in the function `applyToAllUniquePairsInDomain` as profiling shows that the program spends over 90% of the time in this part of the program.
 Furthermore, we have parallelized the velocity and position updates, not because they are contributing a lot to the overall running time of the program but because its parallelization is quite easy as all iterations in the loop are independent and have equal costs.
 Therefore, a single OpenMP directive does the job.
 Additionally, we parallelized the processing of boundary conditions, for the computation in three dimensions is quite costly.
 Because we have chosen in the previous weeks to strictly separate the handling of boundary conditions from the other force calculations for the sake of a clear code structure, parallelizing this was not that easy.
 From the perspective of parallelization, it would have been better to include it in the method `updateForces`, because then, parallelizing only this function would have been sufficient.
 For boundary conditions, we are using a dynamic schedule, because the costs of different types of boundary conditions differ a lot.
 Summarizing, we have parallelized everything that contributes significantly to the overall running time of the program.
 Therefore, we expect a great benefit from parallelization.
 But let's not rejoice too soon.
 There may be various problems that reduce performance.
 Time measurements in the following sections will provide clarity.
-ß

 Parallelizing the function `applyToAllUniquePairsInDomain` is not as simple as it seems at the first glance, because iterations are not independent.
 Therefore, adding just one OpenMP directive would lead to race conditions.
 One race condition that could happen is when two threads are processing the same cell and are updating the force of the same molecule simultaneously.
-The following order of operations could happen:
+We could imagine the following order of operations:

 1. Thread 1 reads the force of molecule 1.
 2. Thread 2 reads the force of molecule 1.